-The Plum Street Press family of published works include stand-out books like Jupiter Storm, Nadia Knox and the Eye of Zinnias, The Litte Human (all by Marti Dumas0< and the Swift Walker series by Verlyn Tarlton.
+The Plum Street Press family of published works include stand-out books like Jupiter Storm and the Jaden Toussaint: The Greatest series (by Marti Dumas), Nadia Knox and the Eye of Zinnia (by Jessica McDougle), and the Swift Walker series (by Verlyn Tarlton).

-To see all of the amazing authors and diverse book offering from Plum Street, visit their Bookstore Page.
+To see all of the amazing authors and diverse book offerings from Plum Street, visit their website,.

 Dreaming of true-blue friends, mysterious adventures, and faraway places?
 Pack-n-Go Girls take you there!